 As a recipient or potential recipient of one of our services, you may disagree with a decision we have made relating to the service we provide you.
 We seek to continuously improve our services and promote equality, fairness and transparency in everything we do.
 You have a right to expect that all decisions made about the service we provide to you are made properly and fairly.
 If you are not happy with a decision we have made relating to our service, please let us know straight away.

 We value your comments, we learn important lessons from the feedback we receive that helps us improve our services, and we promise to respond to all appeals in a professional, consistent and transparent manner, and aim to resolve them as swiftly as possible.

-This information tells you what to do if you wish to appeal against a decision we have made concerning a service you have applied for or have previously received.
+Below are the details of what to do if you wish to appeal against a decision, we have made concerning a service you have applied for or have previously received.

 How to appeal?

-If you do not agree with a decision we have made regarding one of our services then you have the right to appeal this decision.
-If you wish to appeal you should do so as soon as possible and in any event within 14 days of being told of the decision.
+If you wish to appeal, you should do so as soon as possible and in any event within 28 days of being told of the decision.